MasterFacilityList/mfl_admin_docs/docs/03_chrio.rst

 Approval/Rejection of Community Health Units
 +++++++++++++++++++++++++++++++++++++++++++++++++++
-Just like facilities, newly created community health units have to be approved before they can be seen by the public.
+Newly created community health units have to be approved before they can be seen by the public.

 Listing Units Pending Approval